Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 With wireless headphones, no matter how well you maintain them, the battery will begin to degrade eventually and need replacement.
 Batteries in headphones are much larger than those on earphones, so you can expect Bluetooth headphones to last 2 to 4 years or more, depending on use.

 The connection cable tends to be the first thing to malfunction on wired headphones, so you’ll have to be mindful of that.
 If you keep your headphones clean and maintain them well, you can expect them to work for 2 to 5 years.
 Premium ones can sometimes work for more than seven years.
+Plus, if you have a strong headset stand, you’ll lessen the chances of damaging your headset.

 Wireless headphones are naturally more convenient than wired ones, but for an immersive VR experience, you must go with wired headphones.
 With Bluetooth headphones, there are two issues: you either won’t receive 3D audio, or there’ll be a dip in the VR headset’s performance (or both).
 Connecting your headphones with USB-C or 3.5mm male connectors will create a more immersive and seamless experience.